 Choosing accommodation gains an all-new weight if you’re travelling with kids.
 In my opinion, there are two options: either choose an apartment or a guest house, so that your family can be at ease (meaning: make all the noise without you feeling embarrassed), or choose a hotel with family rooms.

-We’ve already assembled a set of family hotels in Porto, but I’ll add a couple more that may be of help in this Porto child friendly adventure.
+I’ve already written about the a best family hotels in Porto, but I’ll add a couple more that may be of help in this Porto child friendly adventure.

 Rua Doutor Alves da Veiga, 155 | Porto